Monday, May 26, 2008

 proceeding in history leading up to the coronation of the coming King.

-In coming posts, each seal will be identified by its antecedent historical event.
+In an upcoming post, each seal will be identified by its antecedent historical event.
 I hope you stay with me!

 Thursday, May 8, 2008